Project-Platypus/PRIM/README.md

 ### Installation

-To install the latest Platypus release, run the following command:
+To install the latest PRIM release, run the following command:

 ```
     pip install prim
 ```

-To install the latest development version of Platypus, run the following commands:
+To install the latest development version of PRIM, run the following commands:

 ```
     pip install -U build setuptools